Country Information

 • Christmas Day

 Employment contracts in Belgium can be terminated at the end of a fixed term contract, by mutual agreement, by the employer (with or without cause) or by the employee.
-Fixed-term contracts will automatically end on the date specified.
+Fixed-term contracts automatically end on the date specified.
 They may be renewed up to four times, each for at least three months, for no longer than three years total and with no breaks between each contract.
 Employers may be required to get approval for fixed-term contracts of longer duration.
 Employers can terminate any employment relationship, including a fixed-term contract that has not yet reached its end date, without notice if the employee has engaged in serious misconduct.
 The employer must notify employees of the termination for serious misconduct within three working days of learning about the misconduct.
 It is strongly recommended that the notice of termination be in writing and sent by registered mail.
 Employees may also resign immediately in the event of serious misconduct by their employer.
 Probation periods are generally not allowed in Belgium other than for some temporary and student workers.
 The probation period for these workers are three days, but the parties can agree on fewer days or no probation period.
 Employment may be terminated during the probation period without notice.
 Absent serious employee misconduct or expiration of a fixed-term contract, employers are required to provide employees with a written notice of termination.
 In most cases, the employer is not required to provide a reason for the termination unless the employee asks.
 The notice of termination should be sent by registered mail or bailiff’s writ.

-Local Laws & Regulations
+• Local Laws & Regulations

 We understand that local laws and regulations change and sourcing an accurate reference guide is not easy.
 Our data is researched and verified by our team of local international Employment Attorneys, HR and Benefit Professionals and Tax Accountants through our Atlas team and consultants, to ensure information up-to-date and accurate.

-Partner with Atlas
+• Partner with atlas logo

-Partnering with Atlas when expanding into Belgium, can dramatically reduce the standard brick and mortar processes of doing business in foreign markets and allow you to focus on what you do best, growing your company!
+Partnering with Atlas when expanding into Belgium can dramatically reduce the standard brick and mortar processes of doing business in foreign markets and allow you to focus on what you do best, growing your company!
 To discover more about how Atlas can simplify your ability to expand globally, please feel free to contact us.

 Our team of regional experts are here to support you with your global expansion plans.
 If you have any questions, just get in touch and we will be delighted to help.